sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 The number of runs you need depends on the servers you use, the browser (and browser configuration) and the URL that you test.
 That means you need to test yourself to find what works for you.
 For example at Wikimedia we get really stable metrics for our mobile site with just one run using WebPageReplay as a replay proxy.
 But for the English desktop Wikipedia we need 5/7/11 runs for some URLs to get more stable metrics (becasue we run more JavaScript that executes differently).
 And for other languages on Wikipedia we need less runs.

-You should start out by doing 3 runs.
+You should start out by doing 5 runs.
 How big is the difference between your runs?
 Is it seconds?
 Well then you need to increase the number of runs.
 You will probably have some flakiness in your tests, but that is ok, as long as you can see regressions.
 The best way to find what works for you is to test over a period of time.
-Check your metric, check your min and max and the deviation over time (we have a [special dashboard]() that helps you with that.
+Check your metric, check your min and max and the deviation over time.

 *But vendor X of tool Y says that 3 runs is enough?*

 We are pretty sure this is the same for all tools as long as you test with real browsers.
 It depends on your server, your browser and the page you test. **You need to test to know!**

 ### Browsers
 Your page could renders differently in different browsers, since they are built in different ways.
 It's therefore important to test your page in multiple browsers.
-Using sitespeed.io you can use Chrome and Firefox.
+Using sitespeed.io you can use Chrome, Firefox, Safari and Edge.
+But it takes time to test in all browsers, then start to test in the ones that are most important for you.

 Browser change for each release so it is important to upgrade the browser you use in the tests, the same way your users browsers are updating.
 If you run the sitespeed.io Docker containers, we release a new tagged version per browser version.
 You can then update in a controlled way.

 ### Choosing metrics
 If you look at all metrics that are collected it's easy to feel confused and not know which metrics that is most important.

 Do your company/organisation have a way to study your users and finding out what metric is important?
-Strat with that.
+Start with that.
 If you can't do that, focus on a metric that are important for you as a developer and that you are responsible for.

 I think it's important to choose a metric that you are responsbible for, something you can change and are not depending on other companies/organisation.
 One metric that should be independent of third parties is First Visual Change/First paint.
 If it is not that for you, that's your first mission: make sure your first paint are independent of others.

 ### When to run your tests

 ### Where to run your tests